benhoyt/benhoyt.github.com/writings/2020-07-22-do-not-track.md

 <p>Since then, Apple has been steadily rolling out what it calls "<a
 href="https://webkit.org/blog/7675/intelligent-tracking-prevention/">Intelligent
-Tracking Prevention</a>", which is a more holistic approach that prevents the use of third-party cookies after a certain time window, and helps avoid tracking via query string parameters ("<a href="https://webkit.org/blog/8828/intelligent-tracking-prevention-2-2/">link decoration</a>").
-Mozilla Firefox <a href="https://blog.mozilla.org/blog/2019/09/03/todays-firefox-blocks-third-party-tracking-cookies-and-cryptomining-by-default/">added</a>
+Tracking Prevention</a>", which is an approach that prevents the use of third-party cookies after a certain time window and helps avoid tracking via query-string parameters ("<a href="https://webkit.org/blog/8828/intelligent-tracking-prevention-2-2/">link decoration</a>").
+Mozilla  <a href="https://blog.mozilla.org/blog/2019/09/03/todays-firefox-blocks-third-party-tracking-cookies-and-cryptomining-by-default/">added</a>
-similar protections from third-party cookies in September 2019.
+similar protections from third-party cookies to Firefox in September 2019.
 Microsoft
 <a
 href="https://docs.microsoft.com/en-us/microsoft-edge/web-platform/tracking-prevention">included</a>
 tracking prevention in the new Chromium-based version of its Edge browser,